Auth0 Approval Flow (Studio + Site)

 - Set env in Site:

-- Middleware (
+CF_ACCESS_PROTECTED_PREFIXES,CF_ACCESS_REQUIRED_GROUPSand optionallyCF_ACCESS_GROUPS_CLAIM - Middleware (

-) will verify and allow/deny accordingly whenAUTH_MODE=cf-access-only
+site/src/middleware.ts) will verify and allow/deny accordingly whenAUTH_MODE=cf-access-only.

 - Set env in Site: